top of page

 VESTIBULAR AND VERTIGO

 At Clayton Heights Sports & Therapy Center, our specially trained physiotherapists and chiropractors offer vertigo rehabilitation.
 This specialized exercise program addresses balance-related issues, dizziness/vertigo, and visual control caused by inner ear problems.
-Whether it results from motor vehicle accidents, ear infections, aging, or conditions like BPPV, our treatment is designed to improve or resolve symptoms and enhance your daily living abilities and exercise tolerance.
-C
+Whether it results from motor vehicle accidents, ear infections, aging, or conditions like BPPV, our vestibular physio Langley treatment is designed to improve or resolve symptoms and enhance your daily living abilities and exercise tolerance.

-ontact us today to schedule a consultation and take the first step towards regaining your balance and improving your quality of life.
+Contact us today to schedule a vestibular physiotherapy consultation in Langley and take the first step towards regaining your balance and improving your quality of life.
+We would happily resolve your challenges with vestibular physical therapy/physio vestibular!

 Who Needs Vestibular Rehabilitation?

-You are not a candidate for vestibular rehabilitation if you have any of the following: Meniere’s disease or Non-vestibular dizziness or balance dysfunction.
+You are not a candidate for vestibular rehabilitation if you have any of the following: Meniere’s disease, Non-vestibular dizziness, or balance dysfunction.

-Individuals who report any or all of the following symptoms as a result of a Vestibular disorder may benefit from vestibular rehabilitation:
+Individuals who report any or all of the following symptoms as a result of a Vestibular disorder may benefit from vestibular rehabilitation from a vestibular physio Langley:

 Vertigo: Understanding the Causes and Solutions